lastlaugher/scorematchbot/README.md

 - Install the downloaded APK in Memu
 ### smbot
 - Download this code repository and unzip
+### (Optional) Facebook app
+- If you need to share your account between Memu emulator and your phone, Facebook app is needed to keep your account logged in

 ## Usage
 1. Run `Score!
 Match` application in Menu